All About Liquid Watercolor Paints

 This is the toughest question and I’ll be honest, a little frustrating.
 I can’t possibly know how many students you have, how many classes you teach, how many projects you do that would use liquid watercolor.
 I think what people are really asking is, the bottles look so darn small.
 Is it a waste of my budget?
 I can only say that I love the results liquid watercolors provide and so do the kids.
 If you can afford a set, give it a try and see what you think.

 It may help to know that I don’t throw my liquid watercolors away.
-I store them in small condiment containers with plastic lids (see picture below).
+I store them in small condiment containers with plastic lids or glass babyhood jars.
 This keeps the watercolors well.
 If a color, like yellow, gets too muddy, I toss it, but mostly the colors stay true.
 For me, I can go about a year and a half before I start to run out of basic colors like red, yellow and blue.
 You may want to double up on those colors.

 What about mixing?

-Liquid watercolors are great if you want to cover a large area fast.
-For this pig painting, it was so quick and easy to splash some green and blue paint on the background and some watered down red onto the pig.
+Liquid watercolors are great if you want to cover a large area fast even on sulphite or regular drawing paper.
+The watercolor paints do sack into the paper but it dries well.
+For this pig painting, it was so quick and easy to splash some green and blue paint on the background and some watered-down red onto the pig.
 A very quick oil pastel resist lesson.
 I didn’t even use watercolor paper, but the colors are much more vibrant if you do.

 If you want to teach a lesson on mixing and mingling, I would stick with the regular pan watercolors.